dobin/detonator/README.md

   mde:
     tenant_id: "00000000-0000-0000-0000-000000000000"
     client_id: "11111111-2222-3333-4444-555555555555"
-    client_secret_env: "MDE_MYFIRSTVM_CLIENT_SECRET"
 ```

-Store the corresponding client secret in the environment variable referenced by `client_secret_env`.
+Store the corresponding client secret in the environment variable `MDE_AZURE_CLIENT_SECRET`.
 When configured, Detonator will poll MDE for alerts tied to the scan’s device ID during the configured detection window and automatically resolve them once the window expires.

 **Entra app**